zblesk/Ghoplin/README.md

 ## Why?

 Joplin keeps my notes.
 Many of my blog posts are just neater summaries of my notes or the things I've learned.
-When I search Joplin, I want all of my blog posts to be included in the search as well.
-Post URLs and tags are transferred as well.
+When I search Joplin, I want all of my blog posts to be included in the search as well. **The downloaded notes contain original post URLs, tags and the Created and Modified timestamps are set to the date of post publication**.

 ## How?